grafana/tempo/docs/tempo/website/operations/monitoring.md

 Use this dashboard to monitor the performance of each of the above mentioned components and to decide the number of replicas in each deployment.

-### Tempo / Writes
+### Tempo Writes dashboard

 > This is available as `tempo-writes.json`.

-The Reads dashboard gives information information on Requests, Errors and Duration (R.E.D) on the write/ingest Path of Tempo.
+The Writes dashboard gives information information on Requests, Errors and Duration (R.E.D) on the write/ingest Path of Tempo.
 A write query touches the Gateway, Distributors, Ingesters and eventually the backend.
 This dashboard also gives information on the number of operations performed by the Compactor to the backend.

 Use this dashboard to monitor the performance of each of the above mentioned components and to decide the number of replicas in each deployment.

-### Tempo / Resources
+### Tempo Resources dashboard

 > This is available as `tempo-resources.json`.